Built to Be Replaced

 So we stopped trying to build the harness that lasts.
 That was the wrong target, and chasing it only made the scaffolding more elaborate and more expensive to tear out.
 A harness written this year is a thing of this year.
 It is fit to today's model, and today's model is temporary, so the harness is temporary too, and pretending otherwise just raises the cost of the rebuild you already know is coming.

 The better target is the opposite of permanence.
 Keep the seams loose.
-Keep the model-specific cleverness in places you can reach with one hand, so that when the next model lands you can pull the old assumptions out in an afternoon instead of a quarter.
+Keep the model-specific cleverness in places you can reach with one hand (the validation, the prompt scaffolding, the compaction rules behind a clear line, not threaded through everything) so that when the next model lands you can pull the old assumptions out in an afternoon instead of a quarter.
 The teams that move fastest aren't the ones who guessed the durable architecture on the first try.
 Nobody guesses that.
 They're the ones who made the next rebuild cheap, because they were honest that it was coming.

 The model arrives finished and is gone in a season.
 The harness is never finished, and that is the point.